Commercial model

 Price Context

-The FF Futurist is currently available for purchase.
+The FF Futurist is in active commercial production and currently sold by Faraday Future.
 Check the manufacturer's website or authorized retailers for the latest stock and ordering information.

 Engineering compromises and where this humanoid robot excels